 To learn more about this opportunity, and determine if you are eligible for a scholarship to a specific event, please contact Dean Koyanagi by email or at 607-255-9911.
 Should the event be eligible, you will be asked to complete and return a travel reimbursement form, copies of receipts, and an event evaluation form.
 Please note that reimbursements are based on actual expenses, up to, but not automatically totaling $100.
 Intensive, several-day training events may be eligible for a higher reimbursement rate.

 Through this program the Cornell Small Farms Program is also pleased to offer partial scholarships for military veterans to take our online courses.
 The courses, normally $250, will be offered to veterans for $125.
 In order to be eligible a person must be a veteran or active duty military, a resident of New York State, and have plans to begin selling farm products (filing a Schedule F) in 2017 or 2018.
 The course offerings and schedules can be viewed here.
 If you are eligible and would like to apply for a scholarship, contact Erica.
 Registration is limited and will be offered first come, first served.
 Participants will be asked to complete a targeted survey at the end of the course as well as 6 months from completion, to determine the effect on their operation.

-Working with our partners in Cornell Cooperative Extension and other regional leaders, we will create farmer-to-farmer learning groups for veterans to gather, prioritize educational goals, learn from each other, and develop mentoring relationships with other farms and organizations available to support their goals.
-In addition to these learning groups, these regional networks may also gather for more intensive day long trainings, farm tours, or field days.
+Working with our partners in Cornell Cooperative Extension and other regional leaders, we are helping to cultivate farmer-to-farmer learning groups for veterans to gather, prioritize educational goals, learn from each other, and develop mentoring relationships with other farms and organizations available to support their goals.